one2nc/hot-reload-inside-docker-examples/micronaut-postgres/README.md

 ### Step-1:

-Ensure working of hot reload in local machine.
-For a micronaut application it's pretty straight forward i.e, we don't need to add any dependency or plugin, just need to run the __maven/gradle__ command inside working directory:
+Ensure the working of hot reload in the local machine.
+For a micronaut application, it's pretty straight forward i.e, we don't need to add any dependency or plugin, just need to run the __maven/gradle__ command inside the working directory:

 __Maven__: